-Hotel & Restaurant Management
+Hotel and Restaurant Management

-The curriculum is based on a dynamic business environment core developed with specialized emphasis on the unique technological, managerial, and analytical requirements of managers and executives in the hotel and restaurant industries.
-Integrated throughout the curriculum is an emphasis on globalization, leadership and technological advances in hotels and restaurants.
+The curriculum is based on the core principles of a dynamic business environment with specialized emphasis on the unique technological, managerial, and analytical requirements of managers and executives in the hotel and restaurant industries.
+Integrated throughout the curriculum is an emphasis on globalization, leadership, and technological advances in hotels and restaurants.

 The program encourages further specialization through the achievement of a single or double concentration in: